 Common side effects of Valcyte in adults and children include: diarrhea, nausea, vomiting, fever, shaky movements (tremors), low blood cell counts in a blood test, and rejection of the transplanted organ (graft).

-Other common side effects in children include: headache, upper respiratory tract infection, high blood pressure, and urinary tract infection.
+Other common side effects in children include: headache, upper respiratory tract infection, and urinary tract infection.

 Patients should tell their doctor if they have any side effect that bothers them or that does not go away.

 Patients should call their doctor for medical advice about side effects.
 Consumers may report side effects to the FDA at 1-800-FDA-1088 or to Genentech at 1-888-835-2555.

 Please see full Prescribing Information, including Boxed WARNINGS, for additional Important Safety Information.

 The information contained in this section of the site is intended for US healthcare professionals only.
 Click “Proceed” if you are a healthcare professional.Proceed

 By using the Valcyte® $15 Co-pay Card program, the patient acknowledges and confirms that at the time of usage, (s)he is currently eligible and meets the criteria set forth in the terms and conditions described.

 This Co-pay Card is valid ONLY for patients with commercial (private or non-governmental) insurance who are taking the medication for an FDA-approved indication.
 Patients using Medicare, Medicaid, or any other government-funded program to pay for their medications are not eligible.
 Patients who start utilizing their government coverage during their enrollment period will no longer be eligible for the program.